CodePushGo/website/src/content/blog/en/self-hosted-live-updates.md

 npx @capgo/cli@latest key create
 ```

-This command will set `CapacitorUpdater.privateKey` properties in your config file.
+This command will set `React NativeUpdater.privateKey` properties in your config file.
 And generate 2 key files, `capgo_key.pub` and `capgo_key` in your project root directory.

 This key pair is used to sign the update and verify the update on the app side.